jahangir842/kubernetes-notes/mlflow/restore_sql_backup.md

 4. **File Format Confusion**:
    - If `pg_restore` fails with an unexpected error, double-check the file:
      ```bash
-     head /tmp/backup.sql
+     head /tmp/backup_mlflow.dump
      ```
      - It should start with `PGDMP` for a custom-format dump.
 If it’s plain SQL instead, use:
        ```bash
-       psql -U admin -d mlflowdb -f /tmp/backup.sql
+       psql -U admin -d mlflowdb -f /tmp/backup_mlflow.dump
        ```

 ---

 ### Next Steps
 Run the steps above and share the output, especially from `pg_restore --verbose` or any errors encountered.
-Since we’ve confirmed `backup_mlflow.sql` is a custom-format dump, `pg_restore` on a fresh database should work smoothly.
+Since we’ve confirmed `backup_mlflow.dump` is a custom-format dump, `pg_restore` on a fresh database should work smoothly.
 Let me know how it goes!